 NOTE: This is an ancient post, written in 2004.
-I'll update it with the latest Debian release eventually.
+I left it here for archival purposes.
+Please find the newer blog post for installing Debian GNU/Linux here.

 I installed Debian Sarge (testing) on my office computer a few days ago.
 Though Debian is not new to me, it was fun renewed.